syncfusion-content/maui-docs/MAUI/Maps/shape-sublayer.md

 ![Shape sublayer bubbles](images/shape-sublayer/sublayer-bubbles.png)

-N> You can refer to our [Flutter Maps]() feature tour page for its groundbreaking feature representations.
-You can also explore our [Flutter Maps Sublayer example]() that shows how to configure a Maps in Flutter.
+N> You can refer to our [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) feature tour page for its groundbreaking feature representations.
+You can also explore our [.NET MAUI Maps Sublayer example]() that shows how to configure a Maps in .NET MAUI.